Lecture 2, A “zero-dimensional” energy balance model of Earth’s climate#

 The outgoing thermal radiation (blackbody cooling to space), denoted as \(G(T)\), represents the combined effects of negative feedbacks that dampen warming, such as blackbody radiation, and positive feedbacks that amplify warming, such as the water vapor feedback.

-Since these physics are too complicated to deal with here, we linearize the model by combining the incoming and the outgoing radiation.
+Since these physics are too complex to address in full detail here, we linearize the model by approximating the relationship between temperature and radiation.

-We assume that the preindustrial world was in energy balance and thus that the equilibrium temperature aligns with the preindustrial temperature.
+We begin with the assumption that the preindustrial climate existed in energy balance, meaning the equilibrium temperature equals the preindustrial temperature \(T_0\).

 around the pre-industrial equilibrium temperature \(T_0\).